pakal/compat-patcher-core/README.rst

 initialization of the patched software itself), Compatibility Patchers can easily "time travel", and work around multiple breaking changes which target the same part of the code (e.g. a content handler being added and then removed).

-Compat Patcher Core holds the core logice of that system, via easily extendable classes: a registry system, monkey-patching utilities, and a generic runner to be called at the very start of your application.
+Compat Patcher Core holds the core logic of that system, via easily extendable classes: a registry system, monkey-patching utilities, and a generic runner to be called at the very start of your application.
 It also contains a **cookiecutter recipe** to setup your own Compatibility Patcher in a few minutes, with test scaffolding and packaging metadata ready for launch.